kykim/kykim.github.com/source/_posts/2012-10-18-accessing-reminders-with-eventkit-part-3.markdown

 <!-- more -->

+The `EKCalendarItem` has two identifier properties: `calendarItemIdentifier` and `calendarItemExternalIdentifier`.
+At first thought, it would be a good idea to use one of those properties as the reminder id.
+However, both identifier properties return a [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier), which is great for programming purposes, but not so ideal for a command-line app.
+So, reminder id will be a simple integer to represent the reminder position in the reminder list.

-Basically, we want to check the reminder list (calendar) name specified and compare it to the known names in the `calendars` dictionary.
-If the name is valid, then we check to see if the specified reminder id is within the index range of the reminder array for a given reminder list (calendar).
+Basically, we want to check the reminder list  name specified and compare it to the known names in the `calendars` dictionary.
+If the name is valid, then we check to see if the specified reminder id is within the index range of the reminder array for a given reminder list.

 {% codeblock lang:objc %}
 static void validateArguments()